datastax/dsbulk/manual/settings.md

 #### --batch.bufferSize _&lt;number&gt;_

-The buffer size to use for flushing batching statements.
+The buffer size to use for flushing batched statements.
 Should be set to a multiple of `maxBatchStatements`, e.g. 2 or 4 times that value; higher values consume more memory and usually do not incur in any noticeable performance gain.
 When set to a value lesser than or equal to zero, the buffer size is implicitly set to 4 times `maxBatchStatments`.

 Default: **-1**.